#MariellePresente

 Felipe Bruno Martins Fernandes, Universidade Federal da Bahia

 Professor do Departamento de Antropologia e Etnologia da UFBA e coordenador do Gira - Grupo de Estudos Feministas em Política e Educação.
 Coordenador do curso de Licenciatura Intercultural Indígena (Edital PARFOR Equidade 2023).
 Mestre e doutor em Educação e Estudos de Gênero, com doutorado na UFSC e estágios no CLAGS/CUNY.
 Realizou três pós-doutorados em Estudos de Gênero, Antropologia Social e Antropologia da Educação.
-Seus interesses de pesquisa incluem políticas públicas de gênero e diversidade, movimentos LGBTTT, feministas e educação indígena.
+Seus interesses de pesquisa incluem políticas públicas de gênero e diversidade, movimentos LGBTTT, feministas e educação indígena

 Downloads